DCC-Lab/RayTracing/FAQ.md

 7. **There are a lot of warnings printed on screen, and I don't like it because I know what I am doing.
 Can I get rid of that?**
    Yes you can.
 There are three modes: `beginner` (many warnings), `expert` (very few, but some), and `silent` (nothing).
 Call `silentMode(saveToPrefs=True)` or `expertMode(saveToPrefs=True)` and you will be all set.

+8. **What is the front and the back of a lens?**
+   A lens has a focus on both sides.
+The side where the light enters is called the front side, and therefore the focus on that side is at a distance "front focal length (or FFL)" away from the physical surface of the lens.
+Similarly (and possibly surprisingly) the focus to which the light will go after having propagated through the lens is the "back focus" and is a distance "back focal length or (BFL)" away from the last physical surface of the lens.

+   These terms are standard terms in optical design.